the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 };
 ~~~~~~~

 The `<hr />` was removed because the CSS handles the border in the next steps.
-We'll import the CSS file, which is done with the help of the create-react-app configuration:
+We'll import the CSS file, which was done with the help of the create-react-app configuration:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~